 When students are allowed to directly interact with computers, we create a safe environment for them to do so.
 Students will typically use computers to participate in the following activities:

 - College Dual Enrollment – Our students have the opportunity to begin earning college credit by pursuing college dual enrollment and taking online classes.

 - Research – We prefer that our students use physical sources, i.e., like books for research.
 If the need arises, students are allowed to research various topics online.

 Creating an Environment for Safe Technology Use

 When students use computers in the classroom, our teachers ensure the students are using them in a safe and productive way.
-If a student is using a computer for an online activity such as a Georgia Virtual School class, a teacher’s aide monitors him or her throughout the entire process.
+If a student is using a computer for an online activity a teacher’s aide monitors him or her throughout the entire process.
 While on the computer, students must ask for permission to advance to a new page on a website or click on any link.
 This process is very structured to ensure that students do not use computers in a non-permitted way.

 How Does Technology Fit in with Our Wilderness Program?

 Carefully regulated and thoughtful use of digital technology is permitted at Shepherd’s Hill Academy, but it is limited for use in the main campus buildings only.
 When students return to their campsites, they return to an unplugged, wilderness setting.
 Digital technology is useful, but it is often overly abused in our culture.
 We believe the wilderness aspect of our program simplifies life for our students and reminds them that there are more important things in life than what goes on with their smartphones.
 At the same time, we want our students to be equipped to have a healthy relationship with the technological tools that will surround them after their stay at Shepherd’s Hill Academy.